 The Our County Sustainability Plan has a target of 80% local water supply by 2045, (4) while the City of LA has a target of 70% local water by 2035 (10).
 To meet these ambitious goals, LA County will have to increase local supplies by over 580K AFY through a combination of recycled water, stormwater capture, brackish groundwater desalination, pumping and treating contaminated groundwater, and better groundwater management, conservation, and efficiency.
-A target of an increase in stormwater capture and infiltration of 300K AFY, in addition to the current annual average of 154K AFY, can be achieved by 2045 through a combination of newly constructed regional projects, better use of existing regional infiltration projects, and parcel scale distributed capture and infiltration projects.
+A target of an increase in stormwater capture and infiltration of 300K AFY, in addition to the current annual average of 154K AFY, can be achieved by 2045 through a combination of newly constructed regional projects, better use of existing regional infiltration projects.